 It is clear that that legal principle which Rodbertus posits as the basis of his communist order is a generalized deduction from his doctrine about the "various social services" which was cited above.
 This doctrine defends the absolute right of doctors, teachers, judges, and ministers to the incomes they receive today, in view of the absolute necessity and usefulness of the services they provide.
-This doctrine demonstrates the absolute impossibility of transferring these services to "productive workers", and that the existence of the arts and sciences is possible only because at the other pole of social life there is the specialized occupation of the grinder of needles.
+This doctrine demonstrates the absolute impossibility of transferring these services to "productive workers", and that the existence of the arts and

-When Rodbertus states that in his communist system "the social law stipulates not only what sort of social demands must be satisfied, but also how many individual producers should be assigned to meet these demands" (ibid., p.
-136), it is clear that this social law in practice would never "lower the income of the producers of non-material goods to the level of income of the producers of material goods".
-If in his system "property is . . . reduced to its essential principle - to labour", and if this principle amounts to the "individual ownership by the worker of intellectual labour to be "productive", on a level with physical labour.
+Marx's treatise, if it is true as affirmed by the Sombarts and Ratners10 that Marx considered intellectual labour to be "productive", on a level with physical labour.
 On the other hand, the only factor which accounts for the existence of political economy is the value of labour power.
 The calculation of this constant by the economists is realistic enough, for it is a measure of the wage rate maintained by the ruling classes at a certain level which they deign necessary to sustain the existence of labour power.
 In obtaining this constant, the economists, while drawing on their observations of reality, limit its existence to the field of production of "material goods", i.e. to the field of physical labour.
 Thus the science of political economy-and as a science it has claims of universal applicability-protests against any attempt at the "abasement of non-material goods to the level of economic goods"; it protests against any attempt to abase the "producers of non-material goods to such a degree that it is possible to apply to them the category of the value of labour power"; and it protests against any demand requiring them to account for the services they render in exchange for the compensation received by them in the form of material goods.